mattermost/docs/source/about/certifications-and-compliance.rst

 is required for every transaction.
 The foundation of understanding export controls related to hardware, software and technology can be found within the `Commerce Control List <https://www.bis.doc.gov/index.php/regulations/commerce-control-list-ccl>`__ (CCL), which has 10 categories, 0-9, and is set up as a positive list.
 The first step is determining if the item to be exported is subject to the EAR.

-At Mattermost, our Team Edition software is `outside the scope of the EAR <https://www.bis.doc.gov/index.php/policy-guidance/encryption/1-encryption-items-not-subject-to-the-ear>`__, as it is derived from publicly available encryption source code and the complete software package for both the source code (https://github.com/mattermost/) and binary versions are publicly available.
+At Mattermost, our fully open source, publicly available software is `outside the scope of the EAR <https://www.bis.doc.gov/index.php/policy-guidance/encryption/1-encryption-items-not-subject-to-the-ear>`__, as it is derived from publicly available encryption source code and the complete software package for both the source code (https://github.com/mattermost/) and binary versions are publicly available.
 Mattermost enterprise software is found in `Category 5, Part 2 <https://www.bis.doc.gov/index.php/documents/regulations-docs/federal-register-notices/federal-register-2014/951-ccl5-pt2/file>`__ of the CCL as Telecommunications and Information Security items (hardware, software and technology).
 Most items in this category have encryption.

 Often a license exception under `Part 740 <https://www.bis.doc.gov/index.php/documents/regulation-docs/415-part-740-license-exceptions/file>`__ is available where a Commerce Control List item lists the available license exception(s) specific to an Export Control Classification Number (ECCN), based on a combination of factors.

-Mattermost Enterprise Edition software is found under `ECCN 5D002 <https://www.bis.doc.gov/index.php/documents/regulations-docs/federal-register-notices/federal-register-2014/951-ccl5-pt2/file>`__, with a license exception available from `“ENC” <https://www.bis.doc.gov/index.php/documents/regulation-docs/415-part-740-license-exceptions/file>`__ for our Enterprise and Professional software, with encryption features derived from open-source software.
+Mattermost Professional and Enterprise software is found under `ECCN 5D002 <https://www.bis.doc.gov/index.php/documents/regulations-docs/federal-register-notices/federal-register-2014/951-ccl5-pt2/file>`__, with a license exception available from `“ENC” <https://www.bis.doc.gov/index.php/documents/regulation-docs/415-part-740-license-exceptions/file>`__ for our Enterprise and Professional software, with encryption features derived from open-source software.
 Encryption products, under the export regulations, have multiple levels of controls and requirements.
-BIS has a separate section of their website that has an overview, and many links, covering encryption under `Policy Guidelines <https://www.bis.doc.gov/index.php/policy-guidance/encryption>`__ that you may want to review.
+BIS has a separate section of their website that has an overview, and many links, covering encryption under `Encryption and Export Administration Regulations (EAR)<https://www.bis.doc.gov/index.php/policy-guidance/encryption>`__ that you may want to review.
 These guidelines include helpful flow charts for determining if an item is subject to encryption controls, tables and other details.

 The other key areas to be aware of for an export of Mattermost software or technology are:

-**Sanctions**: There are comprehensive sanctions to Cuba, Iran, North Korea, Syria, and other countries/territories. with specific prohibitions, such as Venezuela.
+**Sanctions**: There are comprehensive sanctions to Cuba, Iran, North Korea, Syria, and other countries/territories with specific prohibitions, such as Crimea, Donetsk, and Luhansk regions of Ukraine, Belarus, Russia, Venezuela, Myanmar/Burma, and Cambodia.
 Details can be located at `BIS <https://www.bis.doc.gov/index.php/forms-documents/regulations-docs/federal-register-notices/federal-register-2014/1063-746-1/file>`__ and `OFAC <https://www.treasury.gov/resource-center/sanctions/Pages/default.aspx>`__.
 The countries and their sanctions are subject to change.

 **WMD (Weapons of Mass Destruction)**: Mattermost, its customers and its business partners may not export to parties involved